forseti-security/forseti-security/_docs/_latest/develop/dev-setup.md

 ### Getting the source code

-Follow our [contributing guideline](https://github.com/GoogleCloudPlatform/forseti-security/blob/dev/.github/CONTRIBUTING.md) to get a fork of the Forseti code, and learn how to submit a PR:
+Follow our [contributing guideline](https://github.com/GoogleCloudPlatform/forseti-security/blob/stable/.github/CONTRIBUTING.md) to get a fork of the Forseti code, and learn how to submit a PR.

 ### Installing build dependencies